 Available grants include:

-- Federal Pell Grant — Federal Pell Grants are awarded to undergraduate students who have not yet earned a bachelor’s or professional degree.
-Eligibility is dependent on your enrollment status and EFC, which is determined after your Free Application for Federal Student Aid (FAFSA) is processed.
+- Federal Pell Grant—Federal Pell Grants are awarded to undergraduate students who have not yet earned a bachelor’s or professional degree.
+Eligibility is dependent on your enrollment status and EFC, which is determined after your FAFSA is processed.

 Several other states offer support to students who meet specific qualifications.
 Connecticut, Rhode Island, Pennsylvania, and Vermont all allow their residents to transfer scholarship support to a Massachusetts school.
 The state notifies students directly whether they qualify for an award and, if so, the dollar amount.